 Android adoption has increased rapidly over the last few years, becoming the go-to OS for many organisations the world over.
 Due to the diversity of the platform and flexibility of form factor, application and budget, Android is making a huge impact on how employees undertake their daily responsibilities.

 While iOS has typically (though not exclusively) been reserved for C-levels and senior management, employees lower down the corporate ladder are often provided more budget-friendly Android handsets.
 It makes sense really, although there are many flagships competing directly with Apple, there are even more directly targeting the mid-to-low end of the market at very attractive prices – perfect for mobility on a budget, right?

-Up until relatively recently, not really.
+Up until around the end of 2016, not really.

 And it paid off.